 Postgraduate School are required to be military officers or government employees

-sponsored by an element of the US Government.
+sponsored by an agency of the U.S. government.
 Employees of the Naval

 Postgraduate School are also eligible to pursue degrees on a part-time basis

 with the approval of their supervisor and the department chairman.

 apply through their curriculum officer.
 Those applying from outside NPS should

 contact the Director of Admissions (Code 62) for application procedures.

 The program is managed by the ECE Departmental Ph.D.

 Committee which has jurisdiction over all individual programs.
 This

 committee also maintains records and information on all students currently in